vitalib/3_bars/README.md

-# Ближайшие бары
+# Closest bar
-Prints bars with maximum and minimum quantity of seats, displays information about the bar that is closes to given gps coordinates.
+Prints bars with maximum and minimum quantity of seats, displays information about the bar that is the closest to given gps coordinates.

-# Как запустить
+# How to utilize

-Скрипт требует для своей работы установленного интерпретатора Python версии 3.5
+Script requires Python3.5

-Запуск на Linux:
+Launching on Linux

 ```bash